-On April 15, 2019. the Group listed at the Philippine Dealing and Exchange Corp.
-(PDEx) its three-year bonds, with interest rates of 7.8203% p.a.
-The ₱3.00 billion proceeds of the were used to partially finance development costs for CPGI's affordable housing and townhome projects.
+On April 15, 2019, CPGI listed at the PDEx its three-year bonds, with interest rates of 7.8203% p.a.
+The ₱3.00 billion proceeds of the bonds will be used to partially finance development costs for CPGI's affordable housing and townhome projects.
 The bonds are rated "AA" by Credit Rating and Investor Services Philippines Inc. (CRISP).